Thomas Torrance

-Thomas Torrance (1871–1959), born in Shotts, Scotland, was a Scottish Protestant missionary to China.
+Thomas Torrance (1871–1959) was a Scottish Presbyterian minister and Protestant missionary to Sichuan, western China.
 He was first sent there by the China Inland Mission (CIM), and later by The American Bible Society.
-He married Annie Elizabeth Sharp (1883–1980) of the CIM in 1911.
+He married Annie Elizabeth Sharpe (1883–1980) of the CIM in 1911.
 He was the father of the 20th century theologian, Thomas F. Torrance.

 Biography

 Torrance was born in Shotts, Scotland in 1871.
 He came from a strong evangelical Church of Scotland background.
 He attended Hulme Cliff College in Derbyshire from 1892 to 1894, and then studied at Livingstone College, London from 1894 to 1895.
 After finishing his training at Cliff and Livingstone Colleges for missionary service, he was first sent to Chengdu, Sichuan in 1895, by the China Inland Mission (CIM).
-Torrance was stationed in Western Sichuan, from 1896 to 1910 as a missionary.
+Torrance was stationed in Western Sichuan, from 1896 to 1910 as a CIM missionary.
 While he was there, the Boxer Rebellion of 1900 occurred.